 Fire Safety Station Manager – trained to Level 4 diploma standard and then further developed to Level 5 diploma.
-Our Station Managers provide management to our area based team leaders and to our specialist support team based at our headquarters.
+Our Station Managers provide management to our area based team leaders and to our specialist support team.

 Fire Safety Group Manager – trained to Level 4 diploma standard and then further developed to Level 5 diploma.
 Our Group Manager provides strategic management support to both our station managers and represents the Service on a regional and national level for fire safety related matters.